Fast simulation for multi-photon, atomic-ensemble quantum model of linear optical systems addressing the curse of dimensionality: Introduction

 \section{Introduction}

 Quantum electrodynamics (QED) is a subset of quantum field theory~\cite{Weinberg} that describes the interaction between matter and the electromagnetic field.
 This theory treats light as particles called photons.
 Arguably, QED is the most relevant theory considering the length, time, and energy scale required to observe the fundamental forces.
 If the matter appears in the form of atoms and molecules, then the combined matter-light system becomes a quantum optical system \cite{Mandel}.
 The dynamics of quantum optical systems, which we call quantum optical dynamics (QOD), is also governed by the basic equations of QED.
-However, the equations are often impossible to solve analytically and even numerically.
-One of the most critical difficulties is so-called the curse of dimensionality, which comes from the dimension (the size of a basis) of the Hilbert space corresponding to a quantum optical system.
-A basis can be characterized by ``modes", which roughly corresponds to the different ways in which particles (both matter and photons) can be excited.
+One of the most critical difficulties in solving the equations of QOD is the curse of dimensionality, which comes from the dimension (the size of a basis) of the Hilbert space corresponding to a quantum optical system.
+A basis can be characterized by ``modes", which roughly corresponds to the different ways in which particles (both matter and photons) can be excited, independently.
 The number of possible modes is infinite.
 Even if the number of modes is restricted, the size of the basis increases exponentially in the number of particles present in QOD.
 A common simplification is to limit the number of modes and/or the total number of particles of each mode to just a few.
 This approximation returns reasonable results if most contributing degrees of freedom can be confidently identified from previous experiments.
 Should that fail, we have no other means but to numerically solve high-dimensional equations to accurately analyze QOD.